fastrgv/RufasSok/README.md

 * a recent gcc compiler that supports -std=c++11;
 * graphics card that supports OpenGL version 3.3 or later;

-"ocmp.sh" is the build script for OSX, and "scmp.sh" is for GNU/Linux.  ccc.sh is the build script for trbfs.
+"ocmps.sh" is the build script for OSX, and "lcmps.sh" is for GNU/Linux.  ccc.sh is the build script for trbfs.
 Just type "ccc.sh trbfs" to compile the autosolver on either platform.

-If the delivered linux binary does not run, recompile with scmp.sh.
+If the delivered linux binary does not run, recompile with lcmps.sh or lcmp.sh.

 The Mac binary should run on any recent version of OS-X.  Simply navigate to the install directory in Finder and click on the icon.